 US President Barack Obama told German Chancellor Angela Merkel on Thursday that the United States and its allies should prepare new sanctions against Russia if it keeps taking part in Ukrainian affairs.

 US intelligence agencies could have shared information to raise surveillance of Boston marathon suspect before attack - Media

 The Russian Foreign Ministry advised citizens Thursday to avoid visiting countries that have bilateral extradition treaties with the United States if they believe that US law enforcers have some claims against them.
 The warning comes as an addition to a similar warning issued on September 2, 2013, in the ministry advises Russians "who believe a United States law enforcement agency has some claims against them not to travel abroad, and in particular not to visit countries that have signed bilateral extradition treaties" with Washington.

-Russian Foreign Minister Sergei Lavrov and US Secretary of State John Kerry agreed that Ukraine needs assistance in implementing the February 21 agreement reached by the opposition and the authorities.
+Russian Foreign Minister Sergei Lavrov and US Secretary of State John Kerry spoke over the phone twice on April 9, the Russian Foreign Ministry said.

 The US Navy's deployment of the guided-missile destroyer USS Donald Cook to the Black Sea is not a threat to Russian security, but rather an element of psychological pressure, a Russian military, source told RIA Novosti Wednesday.